spring-labs/ameba-lib/README.md

 SLF4J smoothly populates the logback context with its own context.
 If you're using other frameworks, like Log4j you need to implement a custom _Context Populator_ that ready the SLF4J MDC/NDC and populates the log4j MDC/NDC properly.

-Starting with 1.7 the configuration of multi-tenancy support can be done much more elegant by using the classlevel annotation ´@EnableMultiTenancy´.
+Starting with 1.7 the configuration of multi-tenancy support can be done much more elegant by using the classlevel annotation `@EnableMultiTenancy`.
 No manual filter registration needs to be done anymore.

 #### Data record separation

 New since 1.12: Tenant separation on database schema level.
-The `@EnableMultiTenancy` annotation is now capable to define a data separation strategy for relational databases.
+With the `@EnableMultiTenancy` annotation it is now possible to define a data separation strategy for relational databases.
 Currently only the `SeparationStrategy.SCHEMA` is supported and by default database separation is turned off (`SeparationStrategy.NONE`).